vintagefilmography/WolverineFix/README.md

 It is easy to remove the duplicates and the transition frames by using the Avisynth remove_dups script.
 The first step in getting the the script working is to get Avisynth from:
 https://sourceforge.net/projects/avisynth2/
-Here is the avisynth page.
+Here is the avisynth home page.
 You can skip it for now.
 It is just for your reference. http://avisynth.nl/index.php/Main_Page
 Avisynth does not run as a standalone application.
 It is a tool that allows video editors and viewers to run the script.
-The script is essentially a text file that contains the avisynth commands for video processing.
+The script is essentially a text file that contains avisynth commands for video processing.
 One video tool that is very handy for video processing is called VirtualDub.
 In addition to basic video processing, VirtialDub reads the avisynth script as well.
 Download VirtualDub from here: